Monday, January 23, 2012

 Allied forces suffer defeat in the Battle of the Java Sea

 After the war in the Pacific began, the allied powers (United States, United Kingdom, Australia, and the Netherlands) began to combine their meager forces and set up rudimentary joint commands within the Philippines, Netherlands East Indies, British Malaya, and Singapore areas of operation.
 The Japanese made steady progress in their movements to these areas, encountering resistance but being able to move forward and overwhelm the defenders in every instance.
 The joint ABDA (American-British-Dutch-Australian) command was put into place.
-This included naval forces of these four nations, which were first placed under the overall command of United States Admiral Thomas C. Hart, then later under the tactical command of Dutch Rear Admiral Karel Doorman.
+This included naval forces of these four nations, which were first placed under the overall command of United States Admiral Thomas C. Hart, then later under Dutch Admiral Helfrich, with the tactical command of sea forces being with Dutch Rear Admiral Karel Doorman.

 Dutch Rear Admiral Karel Doorman,